apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

 * **Task Queue**

-    Provide task queue operation, the current queue is also implemented based on Zookeeper.
+    Provide task queue operation, the current queue is also implemented based on ZooKeeper.
 Because there is less information stored in the queue, there is no need to worry about too much data in the queue.
 In fact, we have tested the millions of data storage queues, which has no impact on system stability and performance.

 * **Alert**